ThomasCoudert/MR-WAVES-public/README.md

 python main_simu.py -json config.json
 ```
 ==> where the config json file specifies the json defining the MR sequence (here GESFIDE example) as well as the structure containing distribution histograms computed just before.
+In this example, the sequence parameter are read from the `GESFIDE_MRvF` json file.
 ==> run one simu for pre-CA signal, one for post-CA if needed.

 ## ADD DIFFUSION